patricialan/school-district/README.md

 1. How is the district summary affected?
 2. How is the school summary affected?
-3. How does removing the 9th graders' math and reading scores affect Thomas High School's performance, relative to the other schools?
+3. How does removing the 9th graders' math and reading scores affect THS' performance, relative to the other schools?
 4. How does removing the 9th grade scores affect the following:
-  a.
-Math and reading scores by grade
+  - Math and reading scores by grade
-  b.
-Scores by school spending
+  - Scores by school spending
-  c.
-Scores by school size
+  - Scores by school size
-  d.
-Scores by school type
+  - Scores by school type

 ## Resources
 Data sources: schools_complete.csv and students_complete.csv